MMettille/redux-feedback-form/to-do-list.md

     [ x ] Get request from the database
     [ x ] Display everything in a table
 [ Admin Item ]
-    [ ] Put request to the server.
+    [ x ] Put request to the server.
 Update the database on if feedback has been flagged or not [ ] Delete
 [ Graph ]
     [ x ] To get data from the database and into an array of objects: